AshenWijesingha/Group-2-Minions/README.md

 This is a application which helps to manage user's payments easily with the guidance.

 #### Technologies used :
-Android Studio, Java and SQL Lite Used as Technologies
+Android Studio, Java and SQL Lite Used as Technologie